 Ultra-crispy fried pork skin chunks sold in markets or in carts on the street.
 Very common everywhere in Mexico and eaten as snacks always with a delicious, spicy jalapeño sauce.

-A typical sweet treat made of deep fried sweet dough in a cylindrical shape and sprinkled with sugar.
+A typical sweet treat made of deep-fried sweet dough in a cylindrical shape and sprinkled with sugar.
 Served with different sauces the most common being chocolate or dulce de leche.

 Finally up on our list of Mexican Street Food are the drinks.
 You’ll find Licuados – a sweet rich drink made with fruit and milk.
-You can ask for the lighter version with water as a substitute of milk.
+You can ask for the lighter version with water as a substitute for milk.

 You will also find delicious agua frescas which are refreshing drinks made with sweetened fruit juice and a squeeze of lime and our favourite has to be the watermelon one!
 You will also all sorts of fresh-squeezed juices on the street.
 The most common breakfast drink is normally orange or grapefruit juice or mixed with carrots, pineapple, and/or apple.

 Sign Up For Our Free Guide to Mexican Classics

 Free Mexican Classics Cookbook to download

 Save £10 on our Ultimate Mexican Bundle Box (UK only)